 HDD #13A consists of two straight (in plan view) HDD bores located under a CP Rail railroad bridge over an arm of the Champlain Canal in Fort Ann, NY.
-The bores are approximately 915 and 925 feet as shown in Appendix B. The HDD bores will pass approximately 40 feet below the estimated mudline (assuming a 5' water depth) and 27 to 28 feet below the bridge wall abutments based on available as-builts.
+The bores are approximately 925 feet as shown in Appendix B. The HDD bores will pass approximately 40 feet below the estimated mudline (assuming a 5' water depth) and 27 to 28 feet below the bridge wall abutments based on available as-builts.
 The approximate center of the HDD bores the under the CP Railroad are at latitude 43.4166°N and longitude -73.4850°W, in Fort Ann, NY.
 The ground surface elevations along the path of HDD #13A gently undulates from approximately El.
 138 to El.
 132 aside from the dip to the water level which is at approximately El.
 124 (reference datum NAVD 1988).

+The design curves for the vertical path of the alignment have a minimum radius of approximately 1000 feet to limit steering issues in the soft soils at this site.
 The proposed work at this location must be constructed in accordance with the Article VII Certificate and associated EM&CP.

-Ground conditions at HDD#13A- Based on the boring, the soil profile for the HDD #13A BoreAid analysis will be divided into six (6) layers: loose poorly graded sand (SP), loose low plasticity silt (ML), very soft low plasticity clay (CL), very soft fat clay (CH) loose poorly graded sand (SP), and very soft fat clay (CL).
+Ground conditions at HDD#13A- Based on borings drilled for this project, the soil profile for the HDD #13A BoreAid analysis was divided into five (5) layers: loose fill, loose low plasticity silt, very soft low plasticity clay, loose poorly graded sand, and very soft low plasticity clay.
 The soil profiles used for BoreAid analyses of the HDD in this segment are presented in Appendix A.